netdata/netdata/health/REFERENCE.md

 Netdata supports 3 internal indexes for variables that will be used in health monitoring.

-<details markdown="1"><summary>The variables below can be used in both chart alarms and context templates.</summary>
+<details markdown="1"><summary>The variables below can be used in both chart alerts and context templates.</summary>

 Although the `alarm_variables` link shows you variables for a particular chart, the same variables can also be used in templates for charts belonging to a given [context](https://github.com/netdata/netdata/blob/master/web/README.md#contexts).
 The reason is that all charts of a given context are essentially identical, with the only difference being the [family](https://github.com/netdata/netdata/blob/master/web/README.md#families) that identifies a particular hardware or software instance.
-Charts and templates do not apply to specific families anyway, unless if you explicitly limit an alarm with the [alarm line `families`](#alarm-line-families).
+Charts and templates do not apply to specific families anyway, unless if you explicitly limit an alert with the [alert line `families`](#alert-line-families).

 </details>

 - **chart local variables**.
 All the dimensions of the chart are exposed as local variables.
-The value of `$this` for the other configured alarms of the chart also appears, under the name of each configured alarm.
+The value of `$this` for the other configured alerts of the chart also appears, under the name of each configured alert.

      Charts also define a few special variables:

   - `$last_collected_t` is the unix timestamp of the last data collection
   - `$collected_total_raw` is the sum of all the dimensions (their last collected values)
   - `$update_every` is the update frequency of the chart
-  - `$green` and `$red` the threshold defined in alarms (these are per chart - the charts inherits them from the the first alarm that defined them)
+  - `$green` and `$red` the threshold defined in alerts (these are per chart - the charts inherits them from the first alert that defined them)

         Chart dimensions define their last calculated (i.e. interpolated) value, exactly as shown on the charts, but also a variable with their name and suffix `_raw` that resolves